department-of-veterans-affairs/va.gov-team/teams/README.md

-# Teams Working on VA.gov
+# Teams

+### Using this space
-_This space is for all teams currently working on and with the platform.
-Teams can utilize this space for team info, workflow documents,  project planning, and other general administrative content._
+This space is for all teams currently working on and with the platform.
+Teams can utilize this space for team info, workflow documents, project planning, and other general administrative content.

-### Currently Active Teams
+Before creating folders and files within your space, please review our documented guidelines and best practices for using the repo.

+Core documentation required for each team - as well as each sub-team when applicable:
+- README.md file
+- Team charter
+- KPI setting document

+### Current teams
+These are the teams that are currently building apps and content on VA.gov and working to improve the lives of Veterans' and their families.

 [Booz Allen](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/teams/booz-allen)